aws-amplify/docs/Readme.md

 ### Internal links

 When linking to other pages within the docs.amplify.aws site, do not use relative links.
 For example, instead of `[here is my link](../manage-mfa/)`, use `[here is my link](/[platform]/build-a-backend/auth/manage-mfa/)`.
-Please note that when linking to a page with a pathname beginning with a platform, [platform] in the link, the URL will render conditionally based off the users' selected platform as a condition of the MDXLink component.
+Please note that when linking to a page with a pathname beginning with a platform—[platform] in the link—the URL will render conditionally based off the user's selected platform as a condition of the MDXLink component.

 ### Fragments